dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

   [ True, False ]
   ```

-The advantage of "currying" is that you can "partially apply" a "curried"
-function to one argument at a time.
-The advantage of input records is that
+  The advantage of input records is that using fields to name function arguments
-using fields to name function arguments can sometimes improve code
+  can sometimes improve code comprehension, especially for functions with a
+  large number of arguments.

-comprehension.
-Neither approach is strictly better than the other, but you
+Neither approach is strictly better than the other, but you will typically see
-will typically see the following idioms in the Dhall ecosystem:
+the following convention in the Dhall ecosystem:

-* Currying is more commonly used for simple and highly reusable utilities
+* Currying is more commonly used for simple and highly reusable utilities with
+  a few arguments

   Think: "library code"

   For example, currying is used pervasively in built-in functions and the
   Prelude

-* Records are used more commonly for complex and special-purpose utilities
+* Records are used more commonly for complex and special-purpose utilities with
+  a large number of arguments

   Think: "application code"